Ten0/homeassistant_python_typer/README.md

 That is in great part because the software industry is so big that it has developed over the years amazing tools to make that development experience absolutely seamless!

-Side note: If you don't already use it, learn `git` by using a graphical git client, e.g. VCode + Git Graph extension, or SmartGit (or both), to understand the concepts well, and store your code on there.
+Side note: If you don't already use it, learn `git` by using a graphical git client, e.g. VSCode + Git Graph extension, or SmartGit (or both), to understand the concepts well, and store your code on there.
 It's easier than you think, and that way every version of your code is saved.
 Never fear to break stuff!
 </details>

 Now [AppDaemon](https://appdaemon.readthedocs.io/en/latest/) was built to address this problem: to allow expressing automations in an actual programming language (Python) rather than Yaml+Jinja, when they get complex (or when you find writing lines of code simpler than clicking left and right in dropdowns - after all, variables are a useful concept...)